Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opencensus/src/samples/AsyncListKeyVaultSecrets.md

   <version>0.24.0</version>
 </dependency>
 ```
+> All client libraries, by default, use Netty HTTP client.
+For adding client library dependency without netty, please follow the documentation [here][alternate_http_client].

 #### Sample demonstrates tracing when creating and listing secrets from a Key Vault using [azure-security-keyvault-secrets][azure_keyvault_secrets] client library.
 ```java